Sertifier + Salesforce Integration

 Troubleshooting

 The callout succeeds but no credential appears in Sertifier.
 Check the response hasError field and the validationErrors array in the HTTP Callout output.
-The most common cause is an incorrect campaignId — make sure the ID you pasted in Step 6 matches the campaign you activated in Step 1.
+The most common cause is an incorrect campaignId.
+Make sure the ID you pasted in Step 6 matches a campaign that is Active in your account.

 Need a hand?